JJ/dogesr/README.md

 }
 ```

-You can retrieve this from the [bibliography file](inst/doges.bib) along with other references used in examples.
+You can retrieve this reference from the [bibliography file](inst/doges.bib) along with other references used in examples.

 ## Examples